yuvraajsj18/Operating-Systems/notes/threads/threads.md

 A thread is the smallest sequence of programming instructions that can be managed *independently* by a scheduler.

 A thread is a part of a process.
-All process have atleast one thread and can have multiple in modern operating systems.
-These threads can execute concurrently and can share resources such as executable code, dynamically allocated and global variables, while different processes do not share these resources.
+All processes have at least one thread and can have multiple in modern operating systems.
+These threads can execute concurrently and can share resources such as executable code, dynamically allocated, and global variables, while different processes do not share these resources.

 <img src="threads.assets/image-20200913132749676.png" alt="Process and thread" style="zoom:33%;" />